Manned Orbiting Laboratory: Background

 McNamara called for a review of whether Dyna-Soar had military capabilities that could not be met by Gemini, on 18 January 1963.
 In his 14 November 1963 response, the Director of Defense Research and Engineering (DDR&E), Harold Brown, examined options for a space station.
 He preferred a four-man station that would be launched separately and crewed by astronauts arriving in Gemini spacecraft.
 Crews would rotate every 30 days, with resupply of consumables arriving every 120 days.
-On 10 December 1963, McNamara issued a press release that officially announced the cancellation of Dyna-Soar, and the initiation of the MOL program.
+On 10 December 1963, McNamara issued a press release that officially announced the cancellation of Dyna-Soar and the initiation of the MOL program.

 Soon after coming to office, the Kennedy administration tightened security regarding spy satellites in response to Soviet sensitivities.
 No administration official would even admit they existed until President Jimmy Carter did so in 1978.
-MOL was therefore a semi-secret project, with a public face but a covert reconnaissance mission, similar to that of the secret Corona spy satellite program, which went under the public name of Discoverer.
+MOL was therefore a semi-secret project, with a public face but a covert reconnaissance mission, similar to that of the secret Corona spy satellite program.